dannyleese/NBA-Player-Chemistry/README.md

 2. corresponded each player cluster to all 5-player lineups over the past three seasons
 3. Combined all lineups with the same 5 clusters based on a weighted average of lineup minutes played
 4. Project the best lineup for each team based on the best performing (highest net points) 5 player cluster combinations
+note: Use line 396 to change the team to whatever team you wish.
+Use the three letter abbreviation of the team.
+The current team is "MIN."